 No matter what the charges I will fight and try to explore every option to have your case dismissed before applying to use a diversionary program.
 If you have been charged with threatening in the 2nd degree your first step should be to come see us for a free consultation to review the facts of your case.
 During your free consultation we will review all the possible defense strategies and consider every option to try to have your charges dismissed or reduced.Let Us Fight Your Domestic Violence Threatening in the 2nd Degree Charge!

 We offer you a free initial consultation.
-We have 25 years experience defending threatening charges throughout the State of Connecticut.
+We have more than 30 years experience defending threatening charges throughout the State of Connecticut.
 During our first meeting we will review your goals of the representation which are usually a dismissal or a reduction of the charges and go over any special concerns that you may have.
 Hiring an experienced Stamford domestic violence attorney can make the difference in having your case dismissed or reduced down to a lesser charge.

 If you been arrested for threatening in the 2nd degree charge in Greenwich, Stamford, Norwalk, Darien, New Canaan, Cos Cob, Fairfield, Westport, Wilton, Weston, Bridgeport and throughout the County of Fairfield do not hesitate to contact the Law Offices of Allan F. Friedman.
 We work on a flat fee basis and our rates are reasonable.
 We offer payments plans as needed.
 Call Attorney Friedman at (203) 357-5555 to schedule your free initial consultation we are available 24/7.
 Or you can contact us online for a prompt response.